nychealth/coronavirus-data/README.md

 These values are inclusive of people who previously tested positive.
 These values are inclusive of persons who reside in long term care facilities and correctional facilities.

-**MODZCTA-level percent positivity** values are currently calculated as follows:
+**Modified ZIP Code Tabulation Area (MODZCTA)-level percent positivity** values are currently calculated as follows:

 | Value | Definition |
 |-------|------------|